MarcusWolschon/osmeditor4android/TRANSLATIONS.md

 - get the transifex tx tool see http://support.transifex.com/customer/portal/articles/995605-installation.

-- the repository already includes a suitable .tx directory with config file, given that it has become fairly complex you should use that, its contents are included at the end of this document.
+- the repository already includes a suitable .tx directory with config file, given that it has become fairly complex you should use that.

 #### Retrieving current translations